Ultimate Washington, DC Real Estate Investing Guide for 2026

 Price to rent ratio

-Price to rent ratio (p/r) is calculated when you take the median property price and divide it by the yearly median gross rent.
-A town with low rental prices has a higher p/r.
-The higher rent you can charge, the more quickly you can repay your investment capital.
-You do not want a p/r that is so low it makes purchasing a residence preferable to renting one.
-You might lose renters to the home purchase market that will leave you with unoccupied properties.
-Nonetheless, lower p/r ratios are usually more acceptable than high ratios.
+The price to rent ratio (p/r) is the median property price divided by the annual median gross rent.
+A location with high rental prices should have a low p/r.
+You want a low p/r and larger lease rates that would pay off your property more quickly.
+You don't want a p/r that is so low it makes buying a residence better than leasing one.
+This might drive tenants into buying a home and expand rental unit unoccupied ratios.
+Nonetheless, lower p/r ratios are generally more desirable than high ratios.

 Median Gross Rent